2017 Heart of Wales & England 8 Days / 7 Nights

-Drive to Salisbury Plain to view the huge monoliths of Stonehenge and learn about their history.
+Drive to Salisbury Plain to view the huge monoliths of Stonehenge and, in the interpretive visitor center, learn about how they were built over 4,500 years ago and how people moved huge blocks of stone with primitive tools.
 Next head to Bath to visit the Roman Baths and Pump Room, hot mineral-rich springs that have been popular since Roman times.
-See many sections still preserved after two millennia.
-Travel into Wales for a tour around Cardiff Castle, developed in Roman times and transformed into an elaborate Gothic-style castle in the 19th century.
-Then sit down in the Castle for a fun Welsh banquet with entertainment.
+The fashion of “taking the waters” was revived during the 18th century Regency period when much of Bath’s elegant houses were built.
+Travel into Wales to tour Cardiff Castle, built up over centuries and especially in the 19th century.
+Then sit down to a fun Welsh banquet with entertainment.

-Take a panoramic drive around Cardiff, Wales’ proud capital, to view the principal features and the regenerated Cardiff Bay area.
-Drive through the gentle hills of Brecon Beacons National Park and continue north through charming countryside, where sheep graze peacefully.
-Wales is famous for its wool production and its mainly agricultural economy.
-Take a narrow-gauge train ride through the heart of Snowdonia to admire mountain scenery.
-Travel to Caernarfon for your next overnight stay.
-Caernarfon is renowned for its great stone castle, built in 1283 by Edward I, where Charles, the Prince of Wales, was invested in 1969.
-You may stroll around the narrow old streets after dinner.
+Take a panoramic drive around Cardiff, Wales’ proud capital, to view the principal features.
+Then drive north through the lovely scenery of the Brecon Beacons National Park and continue north through rural Wales, which is mainly picturesque countryside with mixed farms.
+In North Wales travel through hills and valleys of the Snowdonia National Park.
+Take a narrow-gauge train ride through the heart of the region to admire mountain scenery.
+Drive to Caernarfon for your next overnight stay.
+Your hotel is just outside the walls and you may like to take a gentle walk through the ancient streets after dinner.

 B: Breakfast; L: Lunch; D: Dinner